-- the duties of advising or representing the Administrator, including but not limited to instituting legal actions on unpaid accounts. - 3.
-Other Metro employees and agents, to the extent disclosure or access is necessary for such employees or agents to perform their duties regarding or under contracts or agreements between Metro and the Administrator. - 4.
-The Administrator's employees, agents and officials, to the extent the Administrator deems disclosure or access necessary for such employees, agents or officials to: - A. Aid in any legal collection effort on unpaid accounts; - B. Perform their duties under contracts or agreements between the Administrator and Metro or between the Administrator and any other department, bureau, agency or subdivision of the Administrator relating to the administration of the Metro Income Tax Laws; or - C. Aid in determining whether a Metro Income Tax Law account is in compliance with all City, County, State and Federal laws or policies. - (e) All employees and agents specified in Section 7.05.100(d) above, prior to the performance of duties involving access to financial information submitted to Metro or the Administrator under the terms of the Personal Income Tax Law or Business Income Tax Law, must be advised in writing of Section 7.05.240 relating to penalties for the violation of Sections 7.05.090 and 7.05.100.
-Such employees and agents must execute a certificate in a form prescribed by the Chief Operating Officer or Administrator, stating that the person has reviewed these provisions of law, has had them explained, and is aware of the penalties for the violation of Sections 7.05.090 and 7.05.100. - (f) No person described in subsection (a) to whom disclosure or access to financial information has been given may make a disclosure under this section unless that person: - 1.
+- 8. Other persons, partnerships, corporations and other legal entities, and their employees, to the extent the Administrator deems disclosure or access necessary for the performance of such others' duties under contracts or agreements between the Administrator and such legal entities, in the Administrator's administration of the tax laws. - 9.
+The Administrator's appeals board, per Section 7.05.160, is authorized to receive relevant tax information for the purpose of considering and issuing decisions with respect to appeals of taxfilers to the Administrator's actions. - (c) Prior to the performance of duties involving access to financial information submitted to Metro or the Administrator under the terms of the Personal Income Tax Law or Business Income Tax Law, all employees and agents specified in subsections (b)(4)-(b)(9) above must be advised in writing of Section 7.05.240 relating to penalties for the violation of Sections 7.05.090 and 7.05.100.
+Those employees and agents must execute a certificate in a form prescribed by the Chief Operating Officer or Administrator, stating that the person has reviewed these provisions of law, has had them explained, and is aware of the penalties for the violation of Sections 7.05.090 and 7.05.100. - (d) No person described in subsection (b)(1)-(b)(3) to whom disclosure or access to financial information has been given may make a disclosure under this section unless that person: - 1.
 Is advised in writing of Section 7.05.240 relating to penalties for the violation of Section 7.05.090; and - 2.
 Executes a certificate in a form prescribed by the Chief Operating Officer or Administrator, stating these provisions of law have been reviewed and that person is aware of the penalties for the violation of Section 7.05.090.
-The Chief Operating Officer's or Administrator's signature on the certificate, required by this subsection, constitutes consent to disclosure to the persons executing the certificate. - (g) Any person that violates this section may be subject to criminal penalties as set forth in Section 7.05.240.
+The Chief Operating Officer's or Administrator's signature on the certificate, required by this subsection, constitutes consent to disclosure to the persons executing the certificate.
+[Ord.
+24-1514]